Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Subscription-based SaaS products also benefit from built-in recurring billing and real-time reporting, with no third-party dashboards required.

-In vertical markets, payment workflows are often tied to industry-specific processes, patient billing, rent collection, or tuition payments.
+In vertical markets, payment workflows tie directly to industry-specific processes.
+When it comes to HealthTech, PropTech, and EdTech, examples include patient billing, rent collection, and tuition payments, respectively.

 Embedding payments directly into these systems simplifies compliance and reduces friction for end users.

-It also opens doors to adjacent financial services, like credit lines or insurance, further deepening user engagement.
+It also opens doors to adjacent financial services like credit lines or insurance, further deepening user engagement.
+We often set up embedded payments with the flexibility to allow for this kind of expansion later.

 Expense Management and Payout Platforms

-If your software manages expenses, commissions, or reimbursements, embedded finance can handle payouts at scale.
+If your software manages expenses or reimbursements, embedded finance can handle payouts at scale.
+Commissions might also fall into this category.

-You can issue virtual cards, automate approval flows, and track spending in real time.
+You can issue virtual cards and track spending in real time.

-This not only improves user experience but can become a key selling point in procurement and finance departments.
+This not only improves user experience but can become a key selling point in procurement and finance departments, especially if you have added features like approval automation.

 Accounting and ERP Software Providers